 3D printers are making their way into homes and businesses around the world.
-As more people shop for 3D printers, they are presented with a wide range of options.
+As more people shop for 3D printers, they are different type of 3d printer with a wide range of options.

 I’ll look at examples of different types of 3D printers, comparing the following.

 - Cost: The high and low-end of this type of printers is considered here.

 - Cost of consumables: Like inkjet printers, the cost of the materials you 3D print with will be the major expense.